Photography and ultralight backpacking don’t exactly go well together.

 Alternatives

-I researched popular Fujifilm bodies like the X-E3, X Pro 3, X-S10, but I ended up passing on them for a variety of reasons including price, availability, and added weight for features I didn't value.
+I researched other popular Fujifilm bodies like the X-E3, X Pro 3, X-S10, but I ended up passing on them for a variety of reasons including price, availability, and added weight for features I didn’t value.

 Wide-Angle Lens